 Shokugeki no Soma is the story of a boy named Sōma Yukihira, who dreams of becoming a full-time chef in his father’s restaurant and to surpass his father’s culinary skills.
 But when Sōma graduates from middle school, his father, Jōichirō Yukihira, closes the restaurant for he gets a new job that requires him to travel around the world.
 However, as a parting note, his father challenged Sōma that if he ever wishes to beat him one day, he first has to survive in an elite culinary school (the Totsuki Culinary Academy), where only 10% of the students succeed in graduating.
 Here he meets many amazing students and experiences new events that will allow him to grow further to attain his goal.

-I love a culinary themed manga!
-You can’t help but wish you’re inside the pages and getting to savor mouthwatering dishes and relishing it’s aroma.
+I love a culinary-themed manga!
+You can’t help but wish you’re inside the pages and getting to savor mouthwatering dishes and relishing its aroma.
 I’ve only watched the anime Chuuka Ichiban (Cooking Master Boy) years back, which I tremendously enjoyed – planning to read the manga later on (better late than never).
 Anyway, back to Shokugeki No Soma, I definitely recommend this if you love a great cooking manga.
 Aside from the yummy food, it has gorgeous looking characters, funny moments, awesome friendships and an exciting story you can’t help but get hooked on.

 Ken Kaneki is a college student who is taken to the hospital in critical condition after barely surviving a deadly encounter with Rize Kamishiro, his date who happens to be a ghoul.
 After recovering from hospitalization, Kaneki discovers that he underwent organ transplant surgery that transformed him into a half-ghoul.
 For some cruel twist of fate, it was Rize’s organs that were transferred into his body, and now, like normal ghouls, he must consume human flesh to survive.
 The ghouls who manage a coffee shop “Anteiku” took him in and taught him to deal with his new life as a half-ghoul.
-Some of his daily struggles include fitting in to the ghoul society, as well as keeping his identity hidden from his human acquaintances
+Some of his daily struggles include fitting into the ghoul society, as well as keeping his identity hidden from his human acquaintances

 I’ve been seeing this manga for quite some time before I started reading it 2 months ago.
-I’m not really familiar with ghouls so it might be one of the reasons why I wasn’t so keen about reading it.
+I’m not really familiar with ghouls so it might be one of the reasons why I wasn’t so keen on reading it.
 I guess I only got interested after watching the animated series at Gogoanime site and reading a lot of complaints by viewers in the comment section.
 Apparently, there were a lot of changes made in the anime that would have been better left as it was in the manga, and fans of the manga had voiced out their disappointments.
 After reading the manga myself, I can’t help but agree with everybody’s sentiments.
 There are definitely major changes made.
 I recommend you try to watch the anime first if you don’t want to get disappointed with the changes.
 Anyway, it’s still worth it whether you watch or read it first.

 Hunter x Hunter